elopio/docs/source/includes/_callAPI.md

 #### augur.api.Market.getReportingToken({ market, \_payoutNumerators }[, callback])

 Returns the Reporting Token address for `_payoutNumerators` on the `market` specified.
-When a [Reporter](#reporter) submits a [Report](#report), they submit a [Payout Numerator](#payout-numerator) array indicating how the [Market](#market) should payout.
-Each Payout Numerator has a Reporting Token associated with it, so if two different Reporters submit the same Payout Numerator as their Report then they will receive the same Reporting Token currency.
-This method will return the reporting token associated with a specific Payout Numerator.
+When a [Reporter](#reporter) submits a [Report](#report), they submit a [Payout Set](#payout-set) (`_payoutNumerators`) array indicating how the [Market](#market) should payout.
+Each Payout Set has a Reporting Token associated with it, so if two different Reporters submit the same Payout Set as their Report then they will receive the same Reporting Token currency.
+This method will return the reporting token associated with a specific Payout Set.

 #### augur.api.Market.getReportingTokenOrZeroByPayoutDistributionHash({ market, \_payoutDistributionHash }[, callback])

 Returns a Reporting Token address, or 0 if there is no reporting token for a specific `_payoutDistributionHash` for a `market`.
-[Payout Numerators](#payout-numerator) that are valid, that is that they sum of the values in the array equal the [Number of Ticks](#number-of-ticks) for the [Market](#market) and no individual value in the array is greater than the Number of [Ticks](#ticks), become [Payout Distribution Hashes](#payout-distribution-hash).
-This method returns the Reporting Token given a Payout Distribution Hash, much like `getReportingToken` returns the Reporting Token given a Payout Numerator.
+[Payout Sets](#payout-set) that are valid, that is that they sum of the values in the array equal the [Number of Ticks](#number-of-ticks) for the [Market](#market) and no individual value in the array is greater than the Number of [Ticks](#ticks), become [Payout Distribution Hashes](#payout-distribution-hash).
+This method returns the Reporting Token given a Payout Distribution Hash, much like `getReportingToken` returns the Reporting Token given a Payout Set.

 #### augur.api.Market.getReportingWindow({ market }[, callback])